GitLab CI Pipeline for Eleventy

 - The pipeline should be optimized to execute as many jobs as possible in parallel with clearly defined job dependencies, and should minimize repeating the same tasks in favor of performing them once and passing the artifacts as required.

-- Jobs with external dependencies (e.g. dependency vulnerability scanning) should be run on a regular schedule, even with no commits to the repository.
+- Jobs with external dependencies (for example dependency vulnerability scanning) should be run on a regular schedule, even with no commits to the repository.

 - Deployment should be performed via an automated scripted process for consistency (even if manually initiated).